Caroline Weldon: Career

 Following her desertion by Stevenson and her divorce from Bernhard Schlatter, Weldon became committed to the cause of Native Americans.
 Upon her mother's death in 1887, she inherited some money which gave her the means to pursue her interests freely, including her interest in art.
 Sometime thereafter, she changed her name to Caroline Weldon, presumably to allow her to put her past behind her, although her exact reasons for this action remain unknown.

 In the summer of 1889, Caroline Weldon traveled to Dakota Territory to fulfill her dream of living among the Sioux.
 She joined the National Indian Defense Association (NIDA), headed by Dr. Thomas Bland and his wife Cora Bland.
 Weldon began to aid the Sioux in their struggle to fight the US government's attempt via the Dawes Act to expropriate vast portions of the Great Sioux Reservation for the purpose of opening some up for white settlement and with the intent of rendering the creations of the two new states of North Dakota and South Dakota economically viable.
 Weldon befriended Sitting Bull, leader of the traditionalist faction among the Sioux, and she acted as his secretary, interpreter, and advocate.
-She painted four portraits of Sitting Bull, two of which are known to have survived.
-One is now held by the North Dakota Historical Society in Bismarck, North Dakota, and the other at the Historic Arkansas Museum in Little Rock, Arkansas.
+She painted four portraits of Sitting Bull, three of which are known to have survived.
+One is now held by the North Dakota Historical Society in Bismarck, North Dakota, the other at the Historic Arkansas Museum in Little Rock, Arkansas and a third one was sold at auction in Florida in April 2023 remaining in private hands.

 After she had moved with her young son Christie to live at Sitting Bull's compound on the Grand River at Standing Rock Indian Reservation, her confrontations and open defiance of Indian Agent James McLaughlin engendered enmity.
 McLaughlin initiated a smear campaign, resulting in her being reviled by much of the white community and vilified in the national press.
 When the Ghost Dance Movement swept through the Indian Reservations of the West in the summer of 1890, she denounced the movement.
 Weldon warned Sitting Bull that the Ghost Dance movement would give the government a pretext to harm him and to summon the military for intervention which would destroy the Sioux Nation.
 Sitting Bull turned against her and, upon her son falling ill in November, she decided to leave.

-While traveling via riverboat to her new home in Kansas City, Missouri, her son died near Pierre, South Dakota, on November 19, 1890.
-The subsequent events of Sitting Bull's murder on December 15, 1890, and the Wounded Knee massacre on December 29, 1890, added to her sense of futility and failure.
-She lived briefly in the Kansas City with her nephew Friedrich William Schleicher, a school teacher, only to return eventually to Brooklyn.
+While traveling via riverboat to her new home in Kansas City, Missouri, her son died near Pierre, South Dakota, on 19 November 1890.
+The subsequent events of Sitting Bull's murder on 15 December 1890, and the Wounded Knee massacre on 29 December 1890, added to her sense of futility and failure.
+She lived briefly in Kansas City with her nephew Friedrich William Schleicher, a school teacher, only to return eventually to Brooklyn.
 She disappeared into obscurity soon after.